econjobmarket/api_documentation/api/Zipfile-Backup.8.md

 The file contains all the applications for the position that you chose, all the answers to the custom questions, all the files and reference letters.

-This service only allows you to download all the applications associated with a postiion.
+This service only allows you to download all the applications associated with a position.
 If you want copies of a selected and small set of applications, you can get this using the regular recruiter page at [econjobmarket.org](https://econjobmarket.org).